-Generic Name: benzoyl peroxide and sodium hyaluronate topical kit (BEN zoe il per OX ide and SOE dee um HYE al ure ON ate)
+Generic Name: benzoyl peroxide and sodium hyaluronate topical (BEN zoe il per OX ide and SOE dee um HYE al ure ON ate)

 Brand Name: Zacare

 What is benzoyl peroxide and sodium hyaluronate topical?

 Benzoyl peroxide has an antibacterial effect.
 It also has a mild drying effect, which allows excess oils and dirt to be easily washed away from the skin.

 Sodium hyaluronate is a lubricant that restores moisture to the skin.

 Benzoyl peroxide and sodium hyaluronate topical (for the skin) is a combination medicine used to treat severe acne along with dry or scaly skin.

 Benzoyl peroxide and sodium hyaluronate topical may also be used for other purposes not listed in this medication guide.